 She shares some of the best foods for fighting the flu.

 Broth is rich in nutrients and antioxidants, and it helps prevent dehydration.
-It’s also warm and cozy, helping to sooth your sore throat and clear up that stuffy nose.
+It’s also warm and cozy, helping to soothe your sore throat and clear up that stuffy nose.